Financial Aid and Scholarships

 Dr. Feryal Salem

 In consultation with the Co-Directors of the Islamic Chaplaincy Program, each student’s program will be customized to meet his or her particular educational needs and professional/vocational objectives within the formal guidelines and criteria established for the Islamic Chaplaincy Program at Hartford Seminary.
 Depending on the applicant’s previous education and experience and the applicant’s future goals and work setting, the applicant may be required to complete both components of the Islamic Chaplaincy Program or just the Graduate Certificate in Islamic Chaplaincy.
-For further information, contact the Islamic Chaplaincy Program.
+For further information, contact the Admissions Office.

 Application and Admission for the Graduate Certificate Program in Islamic Chaplaincy